-13.4 Utilization Indicators
+Utilization Indicators

-Service Recipient New Referral Rate (%)
+Inpatient/Resident New Referral Rate (%)

-Service recipient new referral rate (%) is the percentage of the total health service organization service recipient admissions referred to a functional centre is calculated by dividing the number of service recipient new referrals by the number of service recipient admissions (to a bed) in a facility, program, etc, in a given period, and multiplying by 100.
-This indicator can be used to determine referral rates in residential settings, inpatient facilities, and long-term care facilities.
+Inpatient/Resident New Referral Rate (%) is the percentage of the total health service organization inpatient/resident admissions which are referred to a functional centre.
+It is calculated by dividing the number of inpatient/resident new referrals to a functional centre by the number of inpatient/resident admissions in a given period and multiplying by 100.
+This indicator can be customized to analyze the referral rate of specific nursing units, programs or sites.